SauzeauYannis/Ray-Tracing/README.md

 ### Result

-I obtained a grade of ?/20.
-(Result in June)
+I obtained a grade of 18/20.